nzbri/pd-apathy/README.md

 # Apathy in Parkinson's

-This repository contains the key code attached with the [*Predictors of apathy in Parkinson's disease*](https://cmrf.org.nz/research/predictors-of-apathy-in-parkinsons-disease/) project.
+This repository contains the key code attached with the CMRF-funded [*Predictors of apathy in Parkinson's disease*](https://cmrf.org.nz/research/predictors-of-apathy-in-parkinsons-disease/) project.